 GET IN TOUCH

-Call it whatever you want,
+You could call or name it whatever you want,

 But the forest that dressed everything around here

-ran, as a story in development,
+ran, as a story in unfurling,

 Aware of its own interest.